 English

 Questions about these requirements?
-See the contact info at the bottom of the page.
+See the contact information at the bottom of the page.

 The Program

-The program aims to provide the PhD candidate with a broad knowledge of the field of English, including critical and cultural theory.
-Additional important skills include facility with the tools of scholarship—ancient and modern foreign languages, bibliographic procedures, and textual and editorial methods.
-The program also emphasizes the ability to write well, to do solid and innovative scholarly and critical work in a specialized field or fields, to teach effectively, and to make articulate presentations at conferences, seminars, and symposia.
+The program aims to provide graduate students with a broad knowledge of the field of English, including critical and cultural theory.
+Additional important skills include facility with the tools of scholarship such as ancient and modern foreign languages, bibliographic procedures, and textual and editorial methods.
+The program also emphasizes the ability to write well, to do rigorous and innovative scholarly and critical work in a specialized field or fields, to teach effectively, and to make articulate presentations at conferences, seminars, and symposia.

 Residence

-The minimum standard for satisfactory work in the Graduate School is a B average in each academic year.
+The minimum in-residence requirement is two years of enrollment in full-time study, with a total of at least 14 courses completed with grades of B- or higher.
+The minimum standard for satisfactory work in the Graduate School is a B (3.0) average GPA in each academic year.

 Courses